algorithm-archivists/algorithm-archive/.github/PULL_REQUEST_TEMPLATE/CHAPTER_SUBMISSION_TEMPLATE.md

 ### The Chapter

-A clear and concise description of the chapter with relevant sources
+A clear and concise description of the chapter with relevant sources.

 ### The Code

-A clear and concise description of the code with compilation instructions
+A clear and concise description of the code with compilation instructions.

 ## CC BY-SA notice